Protecting PhotoMOS Relays With Varistors

 Switching Off Inductive Loads.
 When switching off inductive loads, high voltages may be produced that harm the inductor itself in particular the switch.
 To reduce this voltage peak, a varistor can be connected in parallel to the inductive load, or the switch.
 At first, the varistor’s operating voltage will be determined according to the following example:

 The operating voltage is 24 VDC.
 Assuming a 10% tolerance, the varistor’s DC operating voltage must be higher than 26.4 VDC.
 Since the current through the inductor cannot change abruptly, the load current of 1.2 A will flow through the varistor after switching off.
-Because of the varistor’s V-I characteristics, a certain voltage drop across the varistor is the consequence (for example 60 V).
-Based on this voltage drop, the dynamic resistance of the varistor can be calculated: Taking this resistance and the load resistance in account, the time constant τ for the duration of the protection can be determined: After these parameters have been determined, the maximum varistor ratings have to be checked.
-With the time duration, the max. allowable current is determined from the derating curve and compared to the 1.2 A from the application.
-The maximum energy absorption of the varistor must be higher than the energy from the inductor: Moreover, the protection level of the varistor must satisfy the max. voltage ratings of the switch and of the inductor in order to offer adequate protection.
+Because of the varistor’s V-I characteristics, a certain voltage drop occurs across the varistor (e.g. 60 V).
+Based on this voltage drop, the dynamic resistance of the varistor can be calculated: Taking this resistance and the load resistance into account, the time constant τ for the duration of the protection can be determined: After these parameters have been determined, the maximum varistor ratings have to be checked.
+With the time duration, the maximum allowable current is determined from the derating curve, and is compared to the 1.2 A from the application.
+The maximum energy absorption of the varistor must be higher than the energy from the inductor: Moreover, the protection level of the varistor must satisfy the maximum voltage ratings of the switch, and of the inductor in order to offer adequate protection.

 Surge Voltage Protection.
 Another typical application of a varistor is to protect the switch and load against surge voltages that may result from lightning, or electrostatic discharge.
 First, select the varistor’s operating voltage as described before.
 The voltage class of the varistor must be higher than the maximum load voltage.